France cleared the use of frozen funds to export food to Syria

 “Permits issued by the French authorities have been declared to the member states of the European Union and the Commission,” the spokeswoman told Reuters by email.

-The export of food commodities under these authorizations may be financed through frozen funds of Syrian banks affected by European Union sanctions, she added, but did not say when the permission was granted.
+The export of food commodities under these authorisations may be financed through frozen funds of Syrian banks affected by European Union sanctions, she added, but did not say when the permission was granted.

 The move by a European government to free Syria’s frozen funds removes a political hurdle to much needed food purchases, although traders say Damascus’ recent failures to buy food in public tenders may be more related to its tender terms.